dalong0514/ITstudy/001大语言模型/01Paper/2023046A-Survey-of-Large-Language-Models.md

 Formatting Daily Chat Data.
 Despite that a large number of training instances have been formatted with instructions, they mainly come from public NLP datasets, either lacking instruction diversity or mismatching with real human needs [66].
 To overcome this issue, InstructGPT [66] proposes to take the queries that real users have submitted to the OpenAI API as the task descriptions.
 Additionally, to enrich the task diversity, human labelers are also asked to compose the instructions for real-life tasks, including open-ended generation, open question answering, brainstorming, and chatting.
 Then, they let another group of labelers directly answer these instructions as the output.
 Finally, they pair one instruction (i.e., the collected user query) and the expected output (i.e., the human-written answer) as a training instance.
 Note that InstructGPT also employs these real-world tasks formatted in natural language for alignment tuning (discussed in Section 5.2).
 Further, GPT-4 [46] has designed potentially high-risk instructions and guided the model to reject these instructions through supervised fine-tuning for safety concerns.
 Considering the absence of high-quality public chat data, several studies have also collected users’ chat requests as input data, and then utilized ChatGPT or GPT-4 to generate responses as output data.
 A notable example of such a dataset is the conversational data from ShareGPT [148].
 Additionally, Dolly [172] and OpenAssistant [173] have further released their conversation data, which has been carefully labeled by human annotators to attain a high level of quality.

 Formatting Synthetic Data.
 To reduce the burden of human annotation or manual collection, several semi-automated approaches [143] have been proposed for constructing instances by feeding existing instances into LLMs to synthesize diverse task descriptions and instances.
 As illustrated in Figure 11(c), the Self-Instruct method only needs 175 instances as the initial task pool.
 Then, they randomly select a few instances from the pool as demonstrations and prompt a LLM to generate new instructions and corresponding input-output pairs.
 After the quality and diversity filtering, newly generated instances would be added into the task pool.
-Hence, the synthetic method is an effective and economical way to generate large-scale instruction data for 33
+Hence, the synthetic method is an effective and economical way to generate large-scale instruction data for LLMs.

-API collection

-Human-written

-Human-written

-NLP Datasets

-Task description

-Please answer this question:

-Demonstrations

-Q: What is the capital of France?
-A: Paris.

-Q: What is the capital of Brazil?
-A: Brasilia

-Output

-Input

-Q: What is the capital of China?
-A: Beijing.

-Seed Instances

-Instance Pool

-&

-Instruction Generation

-LLM

-Filter

-Task description

-Task description

-Can you recommend some ways to lose weight?

-Desired output written by human

-Output

-Here are some ways to lose weight:

-1. Eat a healthy diet: Focus on …

-2. Increase physical activity: Engage …

-(b) Formatting Daily Chat Data

-Give me a quote from a famous person on this topic.

-Input-Output Generation

-LLM

-Input

-Output

-Input: The importance of being honest.
-Output: Honesty is the first chapter in the book of wisdom.

-(a) Formatting Task Datasets

-(c) Formatting Synthetic Data

-Fig. 11: An illustration of instance formatting and three different methods for constructing the instruction-formatted instances.

-LLMs.
 However, the instances generated by the Self-Instruct method might be simplistic or lack the diversity.
 To improve the quality of synthetic int ructions, WizardLM [346] introduces Evol-Instruct by proposing in-depth and in-breadth evolving to enrich the complexity and diversity of the instances.
 Furthermore, Self-Align [347] establishes multiple human-aligned principles to filter the synthesized instances.
 It then employs these instances to train a LLM in order to yield more aligned instances.
 To enhance the quality of the instance output, researchers directly adopt humanwritten texts as the output and synthesize corresponding instructions using ICL examples [348].

+(a) Formatting Task Datasets

+(b) Formatting Daily Chat Data

+(c) Formatting Synthetic Data

+Fig. 11: An illustration of instance formatting and three different methods for constructing the instruction-formatted instances.

 Key Factors for Instance Construction.
 The quality of instruction instances has an important impact on the performance of the model.
 Here, we discuss some essential factors for instance construction.

 • Scaling the instructions.
 It has been widely shown that scaling the number of tasks can largely enhance the generalization ability of LLMs [28, 67, 88].
 With the increasing of the task number, the model performance initially shows a continuous growth pattern, while the gain becomes negligible when it reaches a certain level [69, 88].
 A plausible speculation is that a certain number of representative tasks can provide relatively sufficient knowledge and adding more tasks may not bring additional gains [69].
 Also, it is beneficial to enhance the diversity of the task descriptions in several aspects, such as length, structure, and creativity [28].
 As for the number of instances per task, it has been found that a small number of instances can usually saturate the generalization performance of the model to perform a specific task [67, 69].
 Specially, several recent work [349, 350] has explored the effect of fine-tuning with a small amount of high-quality instruction data (e.g., one or a few thousand instances), showing very promising results on the evaluation tasks.
 In contrast, another line of studies continue to explore the scaling effect of instruction data [351, 352].
-For example, Orca [351] scales up the synthesized instances to 5 million with step-by-step explanations, and it achieves superior

-performance across a wide range of tasks compared to the methods tuned with instruction data.
+For example, Orca [351] scales up the synthesized instances to 5 million with step-by-step explanations, and it achieves superior performance across a wide range of tasks compared to the methods tuned with instruction data.

 • Formatting design.
 As an important factor, the design of natural language format also highly impacts the generalization performance of LLMs [88].
 Typically, we can add task descriptions and optional demonstrations to the input-output pairs of existing datasets, where the task description is the most key part for LLMs to understand the task [88].
 Further, it can lead to substantial improvements by using an appropriate number of exemplars as demonstrations [69], which also alleviates the model sensitivity to instruction engineering [67, 69].
 However, incorporating other components (e.g., things to avoid, reasons, and suggestions) into instructions may have a negligible or even adverse effect on the performance of LLMs [88, 166].
 Recently, to elicit the step-by-step reasoning ability of LLMs, some work [69] proposes to include chain-of-thought (CoT) examples for some reasoning datasets, such as arithmetic reasoning.
 It has been shown that fine-tuning LLMs with both CoT and non-CoT examples can lead to a good performance across various reasoning tasks, including those that require multihop reasoning ability (e.g., commonsense question answering and arithmetic reasoning) as well as those without the need for such a reasoning way (e.g., sentiment analysis and extractive question answering) [69, 95].

 To summarize, diversity and quality of instructions seem to be more important than the number of instances [349] since the well-performing InstructGPT [66] and LLaMA-2Chat [99] utilize fewer but more diverse instructions (or instances) than the Flan-series LLMs [67, 69].
 However, a large amount of training data may compensate for the absence of high-quality data [351].
 Further, it is more useful to invite labelers to compose human-need tasks than using dataset-specific tasks.
 However, it still lacks general guidelines to annotate human-need instances, making the task composition somehow heuristic.
 To reduce human efforts, we can either reuse existing formatted datasets (Table 3) or automatically construct the instructions using existing LLMs [143].
-We conduct a preliminary experiment to show 34

-the effectiveness of different construction methods in Section 5.1.4.
+We conduct a preliminary experiment to show the effectiveness of different construction methods in Section 5.1.4.

-5.1.2 Instruction Tuning Strategies Unlike pre-training, instruction tuning is often more efficient since only a moderate number of instances are used for training.
+5.1.2 Instruction Tuning Strategies

+Unlike pre-training, instruction tuning is often more efficient since only a moderate number of instances are used for training.
 Since instruction tuning can be considered as a supervised training process, its optimization is different from pre-training in several aspects [69], such as the training objective (i.e., sequence-to-sequence loss) and optimization configuration (e.g., smaller batch size and learning rate), which require special attention in practice.
 In addition to these optimization configurations, there are also four important aspects to consider for instruction tuning:

 Balancing the Data Distribution.
 Since instruction tuning involves a mixture of different tasks, it is important to balance the proportion of different tasks during finetuning.
 A widely used method is the examples-proportional mixing strategy [82], i.e., combining all the datasets and sampling each instance equally from the mixed datasets.
 Furthermore, increasing the sampling ratio of high-quality collections (e.g., FLAN [67] and P3 [167]) can generally lead to performance improvement according to recent findings [69, 95].
 Further, it is common to set a maximum cap to control the maximum number of examples that a dataset can contain during instruction tuning [82], which is set to prevent larger datasets from overwhelming the entire distribution [82, 95].
 In practice, the maximum cap is typically set to several thousands or tens of thousands according to different datasets [67, 69].
 Recently, it has been empirically found that existing instruction datasets (Table 3) mainly focus on enhancing LLMs’ capabilities in certain aspects, and a single dataset alone cannot lead to a comprehensive enhancement in model capacity [353].
 Therefore, it is often suggested to use a mixture of existing instruction datasets to achieve a balanced improvement in different capacities, including NLP task data (e.g., FLAN v2 [292]), chat data (e.g., ShareGPT [148]), and synthetic data (e.g., GPT4-Alpaca [354]).